-Put in other terms, a company that posts $1 million in profits off $500,000 in assets is likely a better investment than a company which needs $2 million in capital to make the same amount of money.
+Put in other terms, a company that posts $1 million in profits of $500,000 in assets is likely a better investment than a company that needs $2 million in capital to make the same amount of money.
 This can tell an investor, then, which company will likely do more with an equivalent investment.
-The higher the ROA percentage, generally speaking, the more efficient the company.
+The higher the ROA percentage, generally speaking, the more efficient the company is.

-ROA differs from return on investment, a simple a ratio that represents your earnings in comparison to the costs of your investment.
-This number, which is important to external investors, can gauge the return of an investment, whether it’s in real estate, stocks or bonds.
+ROA differs from return on investment, a simple ratio that represents your earnings in comparison to the costs of your investment.
+This number, which is important to external investors, can gauge the return on investment, whether it’s in real estate, stocks or bonds.